LittleRichard/learntocode/README.md

 ### Test if it worked
 Open the program called 'Terminal' in Mac OS or Ubuntu-in-VM-on-Windows, type `python3 --version`, and hit enter.
-Congratulations, you've just executed your first linux command!
-You invoked the `python` executable program with the `--version` option, which makes it print out the version and then exit.
+You have invoked the `python3` executable program with the `--version` option, which makes it print out the version and then exit.

 You should see something like this, and if it's `3.6.<some integer>` or `3.7.<some integer>` then you're all set.
 If not, we may need to do a little more.